crantok/formtree/README.md

 have type []string and are the values taken from the PostForm.

+## Why?

+I was decoding a form using Gorilla Schema.
+Part of the form was best represented by a slice of a struct type from another package.
+I did not want to add schema tags to the other package.
+My options were:

+ 0. Make the names of the elements in the form match the fields of the externally defined struct.
+(Very sensible, but I didn't want to stray from the naming convention in use for form elements.)
+ 0. Implement a copy of the external struct and add schema tags to it.
+(This solution lasted a while.)
+ 0. Read the whole form manually from the PostForm map.
+(Tedious)
+ 0. Write a generic solution to unpack a PostForm into a convenient data structure.
+(Aha!)

+Later on, I decided I wanted to allow my site members to edit a set of documents where the structure could not be predicted at coding time.
+That's why I finally wrote this package.

 ## Key interpretation

 PostForm keys are interpreted in the same way that Gorilla Schema interprets